YuKersha/COVID-19-Impact-on-Education-A-First-Glance/covid-19-exam.md

 <details> <summary>Open this section</summary>

-Now let's conduct an initial exploratory data analysis using the percentage of exam completion (0-100) as an indicator of subject achievement, based on data without outliers.
+Next, we will conduct an initial exploratory data analysis using the percentage of exam completion (ranging from 0 to 100) as an indicator of subject achievement, based on the dataset without outliers.
 We will examine the descriptive statistics by year and subject.
-From the results, it can be observed that the averages for reading and mathematics decrease after 2019.
+The analysis reveals a decrease in average scores for reading and mathematics after 2019.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>